Skip to content

 • Trick question!
 They cannot decide how to deal with it.

-17) Which choice is NOT a feature of life in Huxley’s imagined society?
+17. Which choice does NOT represent a feature of life in Huxley’s imagined society?

 • Violent Passion Surrogate